Meniere's disease symptoms

 In the late stage of Ménière's disease, hearing loss increases while attacks of vertigo diminish or even stop completely.
 You may find that you begin to develop discomfort relating to loudness or even distortion of specific sounds, with significant permanent damage to the balance organ.
 This creates a feeling of perpetual unsteadiness, particularly when walking in the dark or dancing, as well as hearing difficulties that continue for longer than an attack episode.

 Here at Amplifon our expert Audiologists can help assess the extent of your hearing loss, but if you also experience vertigo and/or tinnitus, you should consult your GP so they can proceed with the appropriate tests.
-For more information about the disease visit our overview, causes or treatment pages.
+For more information about the disease visit our symptoms or treatment pages. or you can view our hearing aids here.

 What is Meniere's disease?